Grand Challenges Updates

 February 7, 2022

-A series of fun, short discussions are being held around interdisciplinary research areas of interest.
-There is no obligation for those who attend and all faculty, researchers, creative artists, and post-docs are invited to participate.
+A series of fun, short discussions were held around interdisciplinary research areas of interest in Spring 2022.
+Faculty, researchers, creative artists, and post-docs were invited to participate.

 COMM 1130, PUBLIC SPEAKING COURSE 2022